U.S. consumer spending rises modestly, inflation cools

-WASHINGTON U.S. consumer spending rose modestly in May and inflation cooled, pointing to a slow-but-steady economic expansion that could still lead the Federal Reserve to raise interest rates by the end of the year.
+WASHINGTON (Reuters) - U.S. consumer spending rose modestly in May and inflation cooled, pointing to a slow-but-steady economic expansion that could still lead the Federal Reserve to raise interest rates by the end of the year.

+The data, released by the Commerce Department on Friday, bolstered the view that the U.S. economy is rebounding in the second quarter, although a separate report showed a gauge of consumer confidence fell in June to its lowest level since November.

-Consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose 0.1 percent last month, the Commerce Department said on Friday.
+Consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose 0.1 percent last month, according to the Commerce Department.
 Consumer prices excluding food and energy rose 1.4 percent on a yearly basis, compared to a 1.5 percent gain in April.

-Prices of U.S. Treasuries pared losses and U.S. stock index futures extended gains after the data.
-The dollar .DXY dipped slightly against a basket of currencies.
+Yields on U.S. government debt rose and U.S. stock prices rose after the spending data was published.
+The dollar .DXY was little changed against a basket of currencies.

 Some Fed policymakers are worried that inflation may fall further below the central bank's 2 percent target, but Fed Chair Janet Yellen said earlier this month that inflation would likely be soft in the coming months due to temporary factors.